ArteryTek/AT32F435_437_Firmware_Library/project/at_start_f435/examples/spi/w25q_flash/readme.txt

   **************************************************************************
   */

-  this demo is based on the at-start board and AT32-Comm-EV board, in this demo, shows how to use spi access the w25q flash chip. the pins connection as follow:
+  this demo is based on the at-start board, in this demo, shows how to use spi access the w25q flash chip. the pins connection as follow:
   - spi2                     w25qxx
     pd0(cs)        <--->     cs pin